 Best Muscat itinerary and tips to visit the city

-Muscat is the capital city of Oman, a wonderful white and vibrant city in contrast with the bare brown hills and the turquoise waters.
+Muscat is the capital city of Oman, a beautiful white and vibrant town in contrast with the bare brown hills and the turquoise waters.

 During a trip through the country, it’s worth spending here a day to explore its attractions.
 It is also conveniently located, and if you don’t want to go itinerant, many Oman spots are reachable on a day tour from Muscat.

 Let’s go to discover the Top attractions in Muscat